 One of the most challenging risk areas for lawyers is the interaction between their ethical obligations and social media use.
 One of the first regulators to acknowledge these challenges was the Law Institute of Victoria, which first introduced its social media guidelines in November 2012.
 Since this time, Law Societies in almost every State and Territory have introduced similar guidelines highlighting the ethical issues lawyers may face with social media use.
 Most of these are updated regularly to ensure the guidelines keep up with the most recent developments.

 For lawyers, keeping yourself informed about social media and its ethical challenges will help you to provide the best possible advice to clients, as well as ensuring you protect your practice and reputation.
-We take a closer look at the risks and how to mitigate them in this article.
+We take a closer look at specific risks associated with social media and how to mitigate them in this article.